Scotland in the Late Middle Ages: Armies

 Scottish armies of the late medieval era depended on a combination of familial, communal and feudal forms of service.
 "Scottish service" (servitum Scoticanum), also known as "common service" (communis exertcitus), a levy of all able-bodied freemen aged between 16 and 60, provided the bulk of armed forces, with (according to decrees) 8 days warning.
 Feudal obligations, by which knights held castles and estates in exchange for service, provided troops on a 40-day basis.
 By the second half of the 14th century money contracts of bonds or bands of manrent, similar to English indentures of the same period, were being used to retain more professional troops, particularly men-at-arms and archers.
 In practice forms of service tended to blur and overlap and several major Scottish lords brought contingents from their kindred.

 These systems produced relatively large numbers of poorly armoured infantry, often armed with 12–14 foot spears.
 They often formed the large close order defensive formations of shiltrons, able to counter mounted knights as they did at Bannockburn, but vulnerable to arrows (and later artillery fire) and relatively immobile, as they proved at Halidon Hill.
 There were attempts to replace spears with longer pikes of 15½ to 18½ feet in the later 15th century, in emulation of successes over mounted troops in the Netherlands and Switzerland, but this does not appear to have been successful until the eve of the Flodden campaign in early 16th century.
-There were smaller numbers of archers and men-at-arms, which were often outnumbered when facing the English on the battlefield.
+There were smaller numbers of archers and men-at-arms, who were often outnumbered when facing the English on the battlefield.
 Archers became much sought after as mercenaries in French armies of the 15th century to help counter the English superiority in this arm, becoming a major element of the French royal guards as the Garde Écossaise.
 Scottish men-at-arms often dismounted to fight beside the infantry, with perhaps a small mounted reserve, and it has been suggested that these tactics were copied and refined by the English, leading to their successes in the Hundred Years' War.